-Read our 2018 annual report
+Read our 2022 annual report

-Typhoon Haiyan: six months on
+We take a look back at Typhoon Haiyan, six months on

 It is now six months since Typhoon Haiyan, one of the strongest storms on record, hit the Philippines affecting an estimated 14 million people.

 During the emergency phase, we distributed emergency survival kits to 55,020 people.
 These kits contained items such as mosquito nets, tarpaulins, tools and solar lamps.

 Our water systems project is focussed on repairing wells and improving rain water harvesting facilities in villages where water is undrinkable.